How To Choose The Right Cast-Iron Skillet Size? (7 Sizes)

 The ten-inch skillet is one of the three skillet sizes you seriously want to look into.

-The ten-inch offers what the eight-inch skillet gives.
-Only it has a little more space.
+The ten-inch skillet offers the same benefits as the eight-inch skillet, but with a little more space.
 It might only be two inches, but these two inches will do wonders for the user.

 This one is good for a household with two members.
 On the other hand, if you live alone and have some extra storage space, then you might want to go for the ten-inch skillet instead of the eight-inch one too.